DXHeroes/knowledge-base-content/issues/increased_cost.md

 - being pushed by the stakeholder to use expensive technologies you do not need
 - renting an office and buying the equipment
 - building unnecessary functionalities that the user would not use
 - not suppressing the ego enough (For example, the manager tells the team to develop something that the users will never use.
 Everyone knows it is a waste of time but the manager insist on it.
 The manager wants it there for no apparent reason.
-The manager cannot suppress their ego.)
+That means that the manager cannot suppress their ego.)

 ## How to Reduce the Development Cost
 1. **Make it simple**